Experience the gateway to Africa as you explore fascinating cities, epic mountains, and mouthwatering food through our Morocco family travel blog.

 - Family travel in Morocco is wonderful.
 The country may not be the easiest to navigate with children.
 But Moroccans are especially welcoming of families.

 - Touching children’s faces is very common in Arabic cultures.
 This may often be done without asking a parent first.
 If the touching makes you or your child uncomfortable, be open and honest, and you will usually be treated with respect.
+You can find our complete guide to visiting Morocco with kids here.

 What Language Is Spoken In Morocco?